ACEP ID:

 • Age is the strongest risk factor for severe COVID-19 outcomes.

-• Approximately 54.1 million people aged 65 years or older reside in the United States; in 2020, this age group accounted for 81% of U.S. COVID-19 related deaths.
+• Approximately 54.1 million people aged ≥65 years reside in the United States; in 2020, this age group accounted for 81% of US COVID-19–related deaths.

-• As of February 7, 2022 (CDC COVID Data Tracker), the number of deaths in this group was more than 97 times the number of deaths in those aged 18–29.
+• As of February 7, 2022 (CDC COVID-19 data tracker), the number of deaths in this group was more than 97 times the number of deaths in the age group 18 to 29 years.

-• In 2020, residents of long-term care facilities made up less than 1% of the U.S. population but accounted for more than 35% of all COVID-19 deaths.
+• In 2020, residents of long-term care facilities made up less than 1% of the US population but accounted for more than 35% of all COVID-19–related deaths.

-• Additionally, people ages 18 years and older with certain underlying medical conditions are at increased risk for severe illness from COVID-19.
+• Additionally, people aged ≥18 years with certain underlying medical conditions are at an increased risk of severe illness from COVID-19.

-• Data have also shown that compared to non-Hispanic White people, people from racial and ethnic minority groups are more likely to die from COVID-19 at younger ages.
+• Data have also shown that compared with non-Hispanic White people, people from racial and ethnic minority groups are more likely to die from COVID-19 at younger ages.

-• In 2020, the largest percentage increases in death occurred among adults aged 25–44 years and among Hispanic or Latino people.
+• In 2020, the largest percentage increases in death occurred among adults aged 25 to 44 years and among Hispanic people.

-• An underlying medical condition or risk factor that has a published meta-analysis or systematic review or complete the CDC systematic review process.
+• An underlying medical condition or risk factor that has a published meta-analysis or systematic review or has completed the CDC systematic review process.

-• The meta-analysis or systematic review demonstrates good or strong evidence, for an increase in risk for at least one severe COVID-19 outcome.
+• The meta-analysis or systematic review demonstrates good or strong evidence for an increased risk of at least one severe COVID-19 outcome.

-• Suggestive higher risk for severe COVID-19 outcomes:
+• Suggestive higher risk of severe COVID-19 outcomes:

-• An underlying medical condition or risk factor that neither has a published meta-analysis or systematic review nor completed the CDC systematic review process.
+• An underlying medical condition or risk factor that neither has a published meta-analysis nor systematic review nor has completed the CDC systematic review process.

 • The evidence is supported by mostly cohort, case-control, or cross-sectional studies.
 (Systematic reviews are available for some conditions for children with underlying conditions.)